Rob Klinkefus | Associate Head Coach

-Rob Klinkefus returns to South Dakota State in 2018-19 for his 13th year on the Jackrabbit men’s basketball coaching staff and enters his third season under head coach T.J.
-Otzelberger.
+Rob Klinkefus returns to South Dakota State in 2019-20 for his 14th season on the Jackrabbit men's basketball coaching staff, but will have a new title as he steps into the associate head coach role under Eric Henderson.

-With Klinkefus on the bench, the Jackrabbits have played in seven consecutive postseason tournaments — NCAA Tournaments in 2012, 2013, 2016, 2017 and 2018, along with the College Basketball Invitational in 2014 and the National Invitation Tournament in 2015.
+With Klinkefus on the bench, the Jackrabbits have played in eight consecutive postseason tournaments — NCAA Tournaments in 2012, 2013, 2016, 2017 and 2018, along with the the National Invitation Tournament in 2015 and 2019, and the College Basketball Invitational in 2014.
 The Jackrabbits won their first ever Division I postseason game in the opening round of the 2015 NIT, pulling out an 86-76 road win at Colorado State.

-Klinkefus has played a key role in leading the Jackrabbits consistently to the top of The Summit League as a recruiter, coach and mentor for young men in the program.
-The Jackrabbits have posted a 83-27 record against league competition over the last seven years while compiling a 167-73 overall record in that span, including an 89-5 record on their home floor at Frost Arena that saw home winning streaks of 30- and 34-games.
+Klinkefus has played a key role in leading the Jackrabbits consistently to the top of The Summit League as a recruiter, coach and mentor in the program.
+The Jackrabbits have posted a 97-29 record against league competition over the last eight years while compiling a 191-82 overall record in that span, including an 103-6 record on their home floor at Frost Arena that saw home winning streaks of 21, 30 and 34 games.

 While at State, Klinkefus has coached NCAA Division I All-Americans, Nate Wolters and Mike Daum and two Academic All-Americans Jordan Dykstra and Brayden Carlson.